waku-org/docs.waku.org/docs/guides/reference/node-config-methods.md

 ## Environment Variables

-Nodes can be configured using environment variables by prefixing the variable name with `WAKUNODE2_` and using the command line option in [SCREAMING_SNAKE_CASE](https://en.wiktionary.org/wiki/screaming_snake_case) format.
+Nodes can be configured using environment variables by prefixing the variable name with `WAKUNODE2_` and using the configuration option in [SCREAMING_SNAKE_CASE](https://en.wiktionary.org/wiki/screaming_snake_case) format.

-To set the `--tcp-port` configuration, the `wakunode2` binary should be called in this format:
+To set the `tcp-port` configuration, the `wakunode2` binary should be called in this format:

 ```bash
 WAKUNODE2_TCP_PORT=65000 wakunode2